YuanTian1991/Inivata_Coding_Test/README.md

 >
 ```

-So the mutation position is at 4.
-By checking the position, it’s the same base that have mutation in both these two amplicon files.
+So the mutation position is at 4. **By checking the position, it’s the same base that have mutation in both these two amplicon files**.

 In `amplicon_1.fa.gz` the mutation position is: 55181320 + 58 = 55181378